Where can I park when visiting Storybook Gardens?

 Can we bring our own food?

-Visitors are permitted to bring in their own food packed from home.
-Purchased food from outside restaurants or food-service providers is not permitted.
+During the spring and summer season our concession locations offer a variety of hot food items, snacks and beverages.
+Visitors are also permitted to bring in their own food packed from home.
+Purchased food from outside restaurants or food-service providers is not permitted inside Storybook Gardens.
+Barbeques are also not permitted inside Storybook Gardens.
 Admission to Storybook Gardens includes in and out privileges.

 What’s the deal with bottled water?